 How to Organize Mail

 a messy and cluttered kitchen counter

-When you can designate a specific spot for incoming mail you will eliminate one headache instantly allowing you to put your attention to the next steps.
+When you can designate a specific spot for incoming mail, you will eliminate one clutter headache instantly.

+How to Organize Mail